geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-02-02-Comparing-Active-Directory-and-ADLDS.md

 ---
 layout: post
 title:  "Comparing Active Directory and AD LDS"
+description: Comparing Active Directory and AD LDS.
+Did you know that Entra ID (aka Azure AD) has a lot in common with AD LDS?
 date:   2024-02-02 18:12:37 +0100
 category: on-premises
 tags: on-premises technical-overview entra-id